Arvydas-Mikalauskis/Arvydas-Mikalauskis/README.md

 ###

 <p align="left">My name is Arvydas and I'm originally from Lithuania, but located in Norway right now.
-Living in here for the last +5 years. :norway:</p>
+Living in here for the last +5 years.</p>

 ###